Trademark Public Advisory Committee Members

 Deborah A. Hampton

-Ms. Hampton is currently a senior intellectual property specialist at Steptoe & Johnson, LLP.
-She has over twenty years of experience in the area of intellectual property law.
+Ms. Hampton is currently Manager, Trademarks and Domains at Directv.
+She has over thirty years of experience in the area of intellectual property law.
 Ms. Hampton is a past member of the Board of Directors of the International Trademark Association (INTA).
-Her activity with INTA includes chair Trademark Administrators Conference; past co-chair Trademark Administrators Conference; and she currently serves on the Executive Director Selection Committee and Trademark Administration Guide Advisory Board.
+Her current and past activities with INTA includes chair Trademark Administrators Conference; past co-chair Trademark Administrators Conference; and past member of the Executive Director Selection Committee.
+Ms. Hampton is currently co-chair for the upcoming TMAP Conference; co-project team leader on the marketing team of the Young Practitioners Committee, and member of the Trademark Administration Guide Advisory Board.
 Ms. Hampton specializes in domestic and international trademark prosecution, trade dress, and copyright and patent portfolio management.
 Ms. Hampton received a bachelor's degree in political science from the University of Cincinnati and a paralegal certificate from Adelphi University.
 Ms. Hampton is currently serving her second term as a member of the TPAC.

 Linda K. McLeod, Esq.

 Ms. McLeod is a partner at the law firm of Kelly IP, LLP.
 Her practice focuses on litigation before the Trademark Trial and Appeal Board (TTAB) of the USPTO, and trademark clearance, prosecution, and client counseling.
 During her ten-year career at the USPTO, Ms. McLeod held the positions of administrative trademark judge and interlocutory attorney with the TTAB, and was a trademark examining attorney.
 Ms. McLeod received a law degree from the University of Oregon School of Law, and her master of laws in Trade Regulation from New York University School of Law.
 Ms. McLeod is currently serving her first term as a member of the TPAC.